Jaggi0504/Movie-Recommeder-System--TMDB/README.md

 Recommendation systems offer numerous benefits for businesses and users alike, contributing to improved satisfaction, revenue, and efficiency.
-This project is a movie recommender system which will recommend top-5 related movies.
+This project is a movie recommender system which will recommend top 5 related movies.
 I took the dataset from Kaggle (https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata) which contains credits.csv and movies.csv file.
 I performed the following operations on the dataset:
 1. Data Preprocessing
 2. Feature Engineering